jshuadvd/hacks-n-notes/event_sourcing.md

 - The input is a command which gets validated by a CommandHandler
 - Then it outputs one or many events that are stored transactionally (bundled in a single commit).
 - Then they are published on a message broker such as MassTransit so that subscribed event listeners (or Observers) can trigger their Projection Builders.
+- There are no deletes.
+Only appending.
+If you want to change the state you keep adding events to show that it was returned to a previous state.

 ### Pros